Unwind & Indulge: Luxury Freycinet Accommodation for A Truly Glam Escape

 Freycinet Lodge

 Set between the wild coastline and the towering Hazards mountains, Freycinet Lodge is where rugged meets refined.
-The only accommodation within Freycinet National Park, it requires a park pass to access—a small price to pay for the privilege of being completely immersed in one of Tasmania’s most breathtaking landscapes.
+The only accommodation within Freycinet National Park, it requires a park pass to access — a small price to pay for the privilege of being immersed in one of Tasmania’s most breathtaking landscapes.
 Here, nature isn’t just a backdrop; it’s the main event.

-The rooms are a masterclass in understated luxury—thoughtfully designed to blend into the bushland without skimping on comfort.
+The rooms are a masterclass in understated luxury, thoughtfully designed to blend into the bushland without skimping on comfort.
 Think plush king beds, deep outdoor bathtubs made for long, contemplative soaks, and sprawling decks that invite you to sip, savour, and stare out at the wilderness.
-After a day spent navigating Wineglass Bay’s pristine sands or tackling the park’s rugged trails, you won’t have to wander far for a proper meal.
-On-site dining leans into Tasmania’s finest local produce, served up with a view that turns even the simplest dish into an occasion.
+After a day spent navigating Wineglass Bay’s pristine sands or tackling the park’s rugged trails, you won’t have to wander far for an incredible meal.
+On-site dining leans into Tasmania’s finest local produce, served with a view that turns even the simplest dish into an occasion.

 Freycinet National Park, Coles Bay